 WHO DO I CONTACT TO FIND OUT MORE?

 If you are concerned about your child and would like to talk to someone, please contact your class teacher who would be delighted to meet you.
 Your child’s class teacher is the person who knows your child best and they can discuss your concerns and suggest ways of us offering more support for your child in the classroom.

-If having done this, that you feel that you would like to discuss your concerns further then please make an appointment to see our SENCo (special educational needs coordinator), Rob Harnett, who can advise you on the different ways that we can meet your child’s additional requirements.
+If you feel that you would like to discuss your concerns further then please make an appointment with your child’s class teacher to see our SENCo (special educational needs coordinator), Rob Harnett, who can advise you on the different ways that we can meet your child’s additional requirements.